|Riding Style||All Mountain Freestyle|

 Signal Disruptor 2018 - 2017 Review by The Good Ride

-Conditions: Good Sierra Powdered Sugar with hard pack and perfect spring conditions
+Conditions: Good Sierra Powdered Sugar with the hard pack and perfect spring conditions

 Riders: James, Peter, Jimbo, Matt